center center

 Click to download the Project Overview Plan.

-For more information about this project, please visit PennDOT’s website.
+For more information about this project, please visit PenDOT's website.

 Middletown Township's Road Improvement Program is a fourteen-year plan to repave more than 100 miles of Township-owned roads in the community.
 Damaged and worn roads can cause safety hazards and additional risk to vehicle maintenance.
 It is important to keep road repaving on schedule because delays cause additional wear to roads, making them more expensive to fix and maintain over longer periods of time.

-The tenth year of the Road Improvement Program was recently authorized by the Middletown Township Board of Supervisors.
-Road paving is focused on the Idlewood neighborhood, as well as select other Township-owned roads in the Township.
+The twelfth year of the Road Improvement Program was recently authorized by the Middletown Township Board of Supervisors.
 A full list is available below.
 Repaving is expected to occur between July and September.

 The full list of roads (all or in part) to be paved include: